 The official commencement for all students is held on the Norman campus each spring.
-A College convocation is held each spring semester.
-Students graduating during the summer or fall semester are invited to participate in the following spring commencement and convocation ceremonies.
+Students graduating during the summer or fall semester are invited to participate in the following spring commencement ceremonies.

-Students who plan to graduate in the spring or summer terms are eligible to participate in the spring commencement and convocation ceremonies.
+Students who plan to graduate in the spring or summer terms are eligible to participate in the spring commencement ceremonies.
 The student's Committee must state in writing that the student is expected to complete all degree requirements before the end of the summer semester.
-These requirements include the completion of coursework of the MPH practicum paper, work products and accompanying comprehensive oral examination, or the MHA internship requirements, or the completion of the MS thesis or PhD dissertation requirements, depending on the degree program.
+These requirements include the completion of coursework of the MPH practicum ILE paper, APE work products, and accompanying comprehensive oral examination, or the MHA internship requirements, or the completion of the MS thesis or PhD dissertation requirements, depending on the degree program.